 -Various personal photos of Alan fishing

 -Life-size standup of Alan on the stage was taken during the photo shoot for the Freight Train album.

 ROOFTOP – AJ’S STAR BAR

--‘Big Al’ – Alan Jackson Character used on Billboards to announce the opening of AJ’s Good Time Bar
+-‘Big Al’ – Alan Jackson caricature used on billboards to announce the opening of AJ’s Good Time Bar.

--Over the door frame as you enter the first floor
+-Over the door frame of the front door

--On Red, White & Blue large Guitar on right wall when you walk in 25th Anniversary Guitar
+-On Red, White & Blue large wooden guitar on right wall near the front

 -Guitar on 1st Floor Elevator Wall